 Popularised by the launch of the Agile Manifesto in 2001, the agile software development method emphasises continuous delivery and collaboration.
 An agile process involves the creation of an agile team.
 Members of the team report on the progress and obstacles daily, strengthening the sense of ownership across the entire group.

 In agile, work is carried out in parallel and the process is flexible and welcomes change.
 It keeps impressing and drawing people in because it’s simple to the bone yet ludicrously effective.
-In short, it breaks projects down into a collection of smaller jobs which together make it complete.
+In short, it breaks projects down into a collection of smaller jobs which complete it.

 These portions bring business value on their own.
 They are then shredded further into actionable tasks, which help to estimate the timescale and the cost involved in the project.